sg-crest A Singapore Government Agency Website

 Verdict Outcome

-Defendant is found guilty The court will convict and sentence the defendant.
+The accused is found guilty The court will convict and sentence the accused.

-Defendant is found not guilty The court will acquit the defendant, who goes free.
+The accused is found not guilty The court will acquit the accused, who goes free.

-If the defendant does not attend any of the hearings, the court may issue a warrant of arrest.
-The Singapore Police Force's Warrant Enforcement Unit will arrest and hand over the defendant to the court.
+If the accused does not attend any of the hearings, the court may issue a warrant of arrest.
+The Singapore Police Force's Warrant Enforcement Unit will arrest and hand over the accused to the court.

 Note: Please contact the Warrant Enforcement Unit for enquiries on the execution of a warrant of arrest.